-From rappelling harnesses for dogs to behavior and safety tips – Here’s all you need to know about rappelling and climbing with a dog.
+From rappelling harnesses for dogs to behavior and safety tips – Here’s all you need to know about rappelling with a dog.

 There are a few things that I wish I knew before I attempted to rappel with my best four-legged friend by my side, which is why I decided to write this post for all of you who are thinking about doing the same.
 Rappelling with a dog is a hugely rewarding and exciting experience if you ask me, but it’s also riskier and a bit more stressful depending on your (and your dog’s) experience level.

 The dog rappelling harness – your most important piece of gear.

 Rappelling with a dog is relatively straightforward: strap your pet into a high-quality dog rappelling harness and tandem rappel with it just like you would with an actual person.
 A heavy gear bag could work en-lieu of a dog harness, by clipping the dog into the same point on your harness as your device.
 However, I always went with a rappelling harness designed specifically for dogs, as that is definitely a more secure option in my humble opinion.

 For rappelling, you can use a dog climbing harness, and fortunately, there are plenty to choose from.
 There are a few that stand out, however, particularly the Ruffwear DoubleBack Harness for Dogs, and the FrontPet Heavy Duty Dog Lifting and Pulling Harness.
 I’m going to tell you a bit about both, and you can decide which one is best for you and your dog’s needs.

 Ruffwear Doubleback dog rappelling/belay harness.